kaleidoscope-cloud/kaleidoscope-sdk/README.md

 ```

 ### Fetch Real-Time Stock Data
-Stock data is tied to API-KEY and must be requested from support
+Stock data is tied to a users account and must be requested from support

 ```python
 # Get real-time stock data